Tanikai/virtual-mqtt-scenario/docs/general/mosquitto-setup.md

 connection_messages true
 ```

-After you've replicated the folder structure, set the contents of the
+After you've replicated the directory structure and configured mosquitto, set
-docker-compose.yml file to the following:
+the contents of the docker-compose.yml file to the following:

 ``` yml
 version: "3"